Operation Reinhard: Operational name

 The origin of the operation's name is debated by Holocaust researchers.
 Various German documents spell the name differently, some with "t" after "d" (as in "Aktion Reinhardt"), others without it.
 Yet another spelling (Einsatz Reinhart) was used in the Höfle Telegram.
 It is generally believed that Aktion Reinhardt, outlined at the Wannsee Conference on 20 January 1942, was named after Reinhard Heydrich, the coordinator of the so-called Final Solution of the Jewish Question, which entailed the extermination of the Jews living in the European countries occupied by Nazi Germany.
-Heydrich was attacked by British-trained Czechoslovakian agents on 27 May 1942 and died of his injuries eight days later.
+Heydrich was attacked by British-trained Czechoslovak agents on 27 May 1942 and died of his injuries eight days later.
 The earliest memo spelling out Einsatz Reinhard was relayed two months later.